rmcelreath/VLEGT/README.md

 ## Week 1
 It doesn't make sense that Dove's display has no fitness cost.
 If nothing else, it costs time and energy.
 Let $d$ be the cost of display.
 Assume that Dove pays this cost whenever it meets another Dove, whether it wins the resource or not, but not when it retreats from a Hawk.
 Analyze this new version of the game.

+## Week 2
+Analyze the evolutionary dynamics of the coordinate game from lecture, using the statistical assortment model.
+The coordination game is where "Safe" earns b when it meets itself, zero otherwise.
+"Risky" earns B when it meets itself, zero otherwise.
+Let p be the proportion of Risky in the population.
+Let r be the probability of assortment.
+Determine when each strategy is evolutionary stable and the location of any unstable equilibria.